-- 1. Cost of installing a Service less than 200A is the same as for 200A. - 2.
+- 1. Cost of installing a Service greater than 100 A and less than 200 A is the same as for 200 A. - 2.
 As each Service is different, for simplification, the fees are based on an average burdened Cost of servicing for labour, vehicle time, equipment use, and material that includes revenue metering and, a share of the Buss, and transformer. - 3.
 The Customer supplies all civil infrastructures from the Supply Point to the meter base, and installation of the meter base. - 4.
 For underground infill and Upgrades, the Customer supplies the service conductor. - 5.
-For a 120/240 V, 1-phase, 3-wire, 400A Service, the fee includes an averaged shared Cost for the supplying transformer. - 6.
+For a 120/240 V, 1-phase, 3-wire, 400 A Service, the fee includes an averaged shared Cost for the supplying transformer. - 6.
 The transformer is shared with several Customers.
 A dedicated transformer is at an additional Cost. - 7.
-Cost of Services in the "Downtown" is higher than in the suburban areas as they include the Cost for the vault, the secondary Buss, and duct.
+Cost of Services in the "Downtown" is higher than in the suburban areas as they include the Cost for the vault, the secondary Buss, and duct. - b.

-b.
 Upgraded Commercial Services